HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 Before we look into how several payment channels can be combined to form a network such as Lightning, let's consider an example where two users, Alice and Bob want to use a payment channel to save on transaction fees as they frequently send money back and forth.

-The primitives used to build a payment channel are mostly familiar if you have read the previous articles in the Expert Level of the Academy:
+The primitives used to build a payment channel are mostly familiar if you have read the previous articles in the Expert Level:

 - Regular Transactions in the [UTXO model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}),
 - P2SH Addresses and more specifically MultiSig Addresses that we covered in our [article on wallets]({{ site.baseurl }}{% post_url /technology/expert/2022-03-01-wallets-expert %}),
 - [Cryptographic hash functions]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}), and
 - Timelocks

-The premise is the construction being trustless by design: you must not have to rely on your counterparty to transact securely.
-Whereas the underlying blockchain derives it's security from the computational power of its miners in [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) blockchains it is derived from economic disincentives in the case of payment channels.
+One premise is the construction being trustless by design: you must not have to rely on your counterparty to transact securely.
+Whereas the underlying blockchain derives it's security from the computational power of its miners in [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) blockchains it is derived from economic (dis)incentives in the case of payment channels.
 Namely, when one party tries to cheat, the other party will be granted all the money within the bilateral channel.
 This allows participants to consider updates to the channel "final" although only computed locally.

 #### Payment Channels are MultiSig Addresses

 Simply speaking a payment channel is 2-of-2 MultiSig account, or more generally speaking a [Pay to Script Hash (P2SH)](https://bitcoin.org/en/glossary/p2sh-address) address.
 This can be understood as a simple [smart contract]({{ site.baseurl }}{% post_url /technology/expert/2022-01-05-guaranteed-execution-with-smart-contracts %}) controlling funds (the channel balance) and defining the conditions under which these funds can be spent.
+A 2-of-2 MultiSig account is based on two private keys, both of which need to sign a transaction for it to be valid.

 ![Spending from a P2SH Multi-Signature Address](/assets/post_files/technology/expert/3.0-wallets/multi-sig-spending_D.jpg)
 ![Spending from a P2SH Multi-Signature Address](/assets/post_files/technology/expert/3.0-wallets/multi-sig-spending_M.jpg)